-If I can’t expect a new knee from a stem cell treatment for severe arthritis, how does this work?
+If I can’t expect a new knee from a regenerative orthopedic treatment for severe arthritis, how does this work?

 Many mechanisms have been put forth, including long-term blocking of cells that destroy the joint, rescue of cells that fix the joint, and replacing lost native stem cells that maintain the joint.

-If I have severe arthritis, will a stem cell injection regrow my cartilage back?
+If I have severe arthritis, will a bone marrow-derived stem cell injection regrow my cartilage back?

 No, while we have seen MRI evidence of cartilage growth in mild and moderate arthritis, we generally don’t see it with severe arthritis.